Course units include:

 This course is classroom taught and you will have opportunities to develop your creative skills through instructor led workshops.

 This course is assessed through a combination of exams and assignments designed to give you hands-on experience of basic software development.
-There are two exams (see above)

 AIM Awards Level 3 Extended Diploma in Games, Animation & VFX Skills or a BTEC Level 3 qualification.